cleancodeTrIT/clean_code_practice/README.md

 ## Your Task

-Refactor `./src/main.ts`, so at the end you could remove the es-lint rules disabling
+Refactor `./src/main.ts`, so at the end you could remove the disabled es-lint rules

 ```ts
 /* eslint-disable complexity */